Ford Puma ST Review 2023 | Top Gear

 Bad stuff

-Ride can be a little uncompromising, sub-optimal fuel consumption if you use the performance
+Ride can be a little coarse, sub-optimal fuel consumption if you go for it, what is the point of the hybrid?

 Overview